 Early Notables of the Herewedon family (pre 1700)

-More information is included under the topic Early Herewedon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Herewedon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herewedon family